PacificBiosciences/ccs/README.md

     m64011_190714_120746/14/ccs/rev
     m64011_190714_120746/35/ccs/fwd

+How does `--by-strand` work?
+For each ZMW:
+ * Determine orientation of reads with respect to the one closest to the mean length
+ * Sort reads into two buckets, forward and reverse strands
+ * Treat each strand as an individual entity as we do with ZMWs
+   * Apply all filters per strand individually
+   * Create a draft for each strand
+   * Polish each strand
+   * Write out each polished strand consensus

 ### Is there a progress report?
 Yes.
 With `--log-level INFO`, _ccs_ provides status to `stderr` every `--refresh-rate seconds` (default 30):